urbit/docs/glossary/breach.md

 history, called a **network breach**.

 Personal breaches are always initiated by the user, frequently in response to a connectivity error.
+The easiest way to do this is with [Bridge](../bridge).
+There are two types of personal breaches: changing private keys, and changing the Urbit ID ownership address.
 Each one increments the _life_ number of the ship by one, which is an integer that represents how many personal breaches have been performed on that ship.
+Transferring the ID to a new address will also increase the _rift_ number of the ship in addition to the life number.

+You can check your life and rift number by typing `+keys` into dojo and pressing Enter.

 Network breaches happen when a major Arvo revision that cannot be implemented via an [OTA update](../ota-updates) occurs.
-When this happens, a new binary will need to be downloaded.
-Each network breach increments the _rift_ number of the network by one, which is an integer that represents how many network breaches have been performed.
+When this happens, a new binary will need to be downloaded, and your ship's pier needs to be moved to the directory containing the new binary.

-You can check your life number and the current rift number by typing `+keys` into dojo and pressing Enter.

 ### Further Reading